-As of December 31, 2024, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of the Manager, the Subadviser, or the Distributor of the Fund, or of a person (other than a registered investment company) directly or indirectly controlling, controlled by or under common control with the Manager, the Subadviser, or the Distributor of the Fund.
+As of December 31, 2024, none of the Independent Directors or their immediate family members owned beneficially or of record any securities of the Manager, the Subadviser, or the Distributor of the Fund, or of a person (other than a registered investment company) directly or indirectly controlling, controlled by or under common control with the Manager, the Subadviser, or the Distributor of the Fund.

-For serving as a Trustee of the Trust, each Independent Trustee receives an annual retainer plus fees for attending each regularly scheduled meeting and special Board meeting they attend in person or by telephone.
-Each Independent Trustee is also reimbursed for all out-of-pocket expenses relating to attendance at such meetings.
-Those Independent Trustees who serve in leadership positions of the Board or Board committees, and members of the Contract Committee, the Performance Committee, and the Compensation and Nominating Committee, receive additional compensation.
-The Board reviews the level of Trustee compensation periodically and Trustee compensation may change from time to time.
-Ms. Trust, an "interested person" of the Trust, as defined in the 1940 Act, does not receive compensation from the Fund for her service as Trustee.
-The Fund pays its pro rata share of the fees and expenses of the Trustees based upon asset size.
+For serving as a Director of the Corporation, each Independent Director receives an annual retainer plus fees for attending each regularly scheduled meeting and special Board meeting they attend in person or by telephone.
+Each Independent Director is also reimbursed for all out-of-pocket expenses relating to attendance at such meetings.
+Those Independent Directors who serve in leadership positions of the Board or Board committees receive additional compensation.
+The Board reviews the level of Director compensation periodically and Director compensation may change from time to time.
+Ms. Trust, an "interested person" of the Corporation, as defined in the 1940 Act, does not receive compensation from the Fund for her service as Director.
+Mr. Olson, an "interested person" (as defined in the 1940 Act) of the Corporation, receives from Western Asset an annual retainer plus fees for attending each regularly scheduled meeting and special Board meeting he attends in person or by telephone.
+The Fund pays its pro rata share of the fees and expenses of the Directors based upon asset size.

-Officers of the Trust receive no compensation from the Fund, although they may be reimbursed for reasonable out-ofpocket travel expenses for attending Board meetings.
+Officers of the Corporation receive no compensation from the Fund, although they may be reimbursed for reasonable out-of-pocket travel expenses for attending Board meetings.

-Trustee Compensation
+Director Compensation

-Information regarding compensation paid to the Trustees is shown below.
+Information regarding compensation paid to the Directors is shown below.